 Also, make sure to meet any minimum retention periods.
 For example, some storage services may require a minimum billable service period of 30 days -- this is common for archival storage services.
-If you only plan to use the storage instance for a few days, it may be more cost-effective to use a different service with no minimum billable period, even if the actual storage type is more expensive.
+If you only to use the storage instance for a few days, it may be more cost-effective to use a different service with no minimum billable period, even if the actual storage type is more expensive.

 Look for thin-provisioning characteristics.
 If you must predefine the maximum capacity for a storage instance, be sure that you're only billed for the amount of capacity you use, not the total amount provisioned.
 But, remember, some high-end services, such as the Azure Premium Storage service, may bill for the entire allocation from the start.

-Any form of public cloud adoption, including for storage, should include well-defined policies that outline the creation and lifecycle of cloud resources.
+Any form of public cloud adoption, including for storage, should include well-defined policies that outline the and lifecycle of cloud resources.
 Monitoring tools, such as those offered by the cloud providers, can help administrators oversee public cloud usage and expenses, rein in excess usage and expedite the removal of older, unused instances.